 How much of an 'advantage' or 'disadvantage' will the new rules be for each group and age group?
-See the charts below.
+That was calculated last year and can be viewed in the charts below.
 Note: this is what we expect.
-We will only know the exact advantages and disadvantages when we find out our funding ratio at the end of this year.
+We will only know the exact advantages and disadvantages when we find out our funding ratio on 30 June 2026.

-We have listed 10,000 scenarios (as required by De Nederlandsche Bank).
+In 2024, we listed 10,000 scenarios (as required by De Nederlandsche Bank).
 The outcome is that the probability of a decrease before the transition to the new system is approximately 17%.
-The increase expected under the new rules as of 1 January 2025 is 2.3%.
-Under the old rules, this percentage is 1.1%.

-In the charts below, the so-called 'net benefit method' has been used to calculate the effect of the new rules at each age, among pensioners, former participants and active participants.
+In the charts below, the so-called 'net benefit method' has been used to calculate the effect of the new rules at each age, among retirees, former participants and active participants.

-Chart 1 Net benefit effect - pensioners
+Chart 1 Net benefit effect - retirees